-Highway Segments Removed from the MPOHT
+Highway Candidates for Removal from the MPOHT

 This plan update also includes the proposed removal of some highway segments.
 These candidates include roads incorrectly added to the MPOHT based on their classification, roads that are outside the intent and jurisdiction of the MPOHT, and roads that do not seem to serve a useful functional purpose being in the MPOHT.